Mark your calendar the 18th of September for Plaza.Expo - a one-day hybrid conference in Aarhus.

 You can think of these gatherings as part listening session, part roundtable discussion, and part of the process of making the forthcoming Curious Neighbours book.
 Rather than presenting these interviews as finished artifacts, the Listening Club invites participants to become active contributors to their interpretation and evolution.

-Together, we’ll discover which stories resonate most deeply and which perspectives might be hiding between the lines.
+Together, we discovered which stories resonate most deeply and which perspectives might be hiding between the lines.

-Join Kulbroen in the award-winning building TRÆ and get a chance to work on the new Cultural Incubator format, launching in 2026.
+We joined Kulbroen in the award-winning building TRÆ and got a chance to work on the new Cultural Incubator format, launching in 2026.
 Kulbroen has set out on a mission to create more professional cultural entrepreneurs.
 How can we help people thrive with a more commercial mindset without compromising the arts and passion behind it all?
 Aarhus has experienced a boom in culture compared to just twenty years ago, but why stop here?
 Let Aarhus become a true frontrunner in producing cultural entrepreneurs.

 Kulbroen is a landmark project in Aarhus, combining city development, art, and culture.
 What started as a grassroots movement 10+ years ago becomes a new cultural development and ambition in the city.